 Quality of Life

 Cherokee County is an outstanding place in which to live, work, and grow a business.
-Whether you’re visiting for the day, looking for a new place to call home, or you’re already a resident of our thriving community, Blacksburg and Gaffney are quaint little towns with big heart and plenty of opportunity.
+Whether you’re visiting for the day, looking for a new place to call home, or you’re already a resident of our thriving community, Blacksburg and Gaffney are quaint little towns with a big heart and plenty of opportunities.
 From parks and trails to museums, shops, and entertainment, there’s plenty to do as we sit along the I85 corridor at the North/South Carolinas’ state line, minutes away from the Blue Ridge Mountains or a few hours away from the beautiful southern beaches.

-For everything you can do here, visit this page.
+For everything, you can do here, visit this page.

 "Shaping Cherokee County's Future With Promising Leadership"